 But my point is, they don’t even seem to miss all STUFF.
 And neither do you.

-A study published in Infant Behavior and Development in 2018 found that when children have FEWER toys to play with, they are actually able to focus better and play more creatively.
+When children have FEWER toys to play with, they can actually focus better and play more creatively (source).
 More toys actually REDUCED the quality of the children’s playing.
-We tend to think that the more toys kids have, the more occupied they will be, but it turns out that quite the opposite is true.
+We think that the more toys kids have, the more occupied they will be, but it turns out that quite the opposite is true.
 If your kid has ever played with nothing but a cardboard box for hours, I’m sure you can imagine this to be true.

 The stuff becomes a habit.
 The buying.
 The wanting.

-But once we snap out of that mindset, we’re on the path to recovery.
+But once we snap out of that mindset, maybe even wander towards minimalism, we’re on the path to recovery.
 The path to simplicity and contentment.

 And the more they use their imaginations, the more they will use their imaginations!

-While I’m not advocating cutting back to just one marker, I would definitely suggest cutting back in general.
+While I’m not advocating cutting back to just one marker, I would definitely suggest cutting back.
 You need to be the gatekeeper of your home and your possessions.
 Otherwise, things can quickly get out of control.

 If you’re not ready to let go of ALL those toys, toy rotation is a solution that allows you to keep more toys, but have less out.
 Need help to purge and organizing toys WITHOUT the trash bag and tantrum?
 Here’s how I purge and organize kids’ toys.